osolmaz/sane-defaults/twitter.md

 ## Delete the app

-If you are suffering from social media addiction, we recommend deleting the app from your phone, and just using it on the mobile browser.
+If you are suffering from Twitter addiction, we recommend deleting the app from your phone, and just using it on the mobile browser.
 The extra steps involved while opening the site will help you control your habit, and the worsened user experience will condition you to decrease your usage.